RIT Tigers women's ice hockey: History

 In 2014–15, their first season at the 4,300-seat Gene Polisseni Center, the Tigers went 15–19–5 and finished in last place in the CHA.
-But they won every game in the 2015 CHA Tournament, beating Robert Morris, Mercyhurst, and then Syracuse, 2–1 in double overtime, to capture their second straight CHA championship.
+But they won every game in the 2015 CHA Tournament, beating Robert Morris and Mercyhurst in the leadup to their 2–1 victory over Syracuse in double overtime, to capture their second straight CHA championship.
 The trophy this year came with the CHA's first-ever automatic bid to the NCAA Tournament, where the Tigers fell 2–6 to the eventual champions, #2 Minnesota.

 In 2015, Bruce Bates, an MIT trustee emeritus and women's ice hockey season ticket holder, donated RIT's first athletic endowment to the women's ice hockey team, to support the head coach position.

 On July 10, 2018, it was announced that long-time head coach Scott McDonald would be stepping down as head coach of the women's hockey team.
 He left as the all-time victory leader for the women's team, compiling a 205-154-29 record in 12 seasons.
 Chad Davis was announced as his replacement on August 22, 2018 with former Buffalo Beauts player Hannah McGowan being hired as assistant coach.

 On April 30, 2020, it was reported that RIT parted ways with Davis and McGowan as coaches.
 Davis compiled a 24-37-9 record in two seasons as head coach.

-On July 17, 2020, former RIT women's hockey player and captain Celeste Brown was named the next head coach of the program.
+On July 17, 2020, former RIT hockey player and captain Celeste Brown was named the next head coach of the program.